Zackptg5/Wireguard-Pi-Hole-DNSCrypt-Proxy-VPN-Server/README.md

 * If not using pihole for DHCP, you can remove the labeled ufw firewall rules
 * To see used ports: `lsof -i -P -n`
 * A QR Code for each profile will be outputted during setup.
 You can take a picture of it with the device you want to use from the wireguard app
-* The unbound config (pi-hole.conf) is pretty solid I think.
-Only thing you may want to change is some performance related variables like num-threads.
-Also note that enabling `auto-trust-anchor-file` prevented unbound service from starting regardless of forwarding or lack there of on my server.
 * dnscrypt config (dnscrypt-proxy.toml) is set to use only dnscrypt servers with dnssec, no logging or filtering, and then annonymizes them.
 [See here for more details.](https://github.com/DNSCrypt/dnscrypt-proxy/wiki/Anonymized-DNS) Note that I was able to wildcard it because the anon relays either didn't have a corresponding public server at the time of writing this or do filtering of some kind and so their servers aren't used (such as cryptostorm).
 This was a big plus for me because dnscrypt automatically sorts and picks the one with the lowest latency.
 Feel free to enable DOH or customize these however you want.
 DOH will require some extra setup though
 * I have ipv6 enabled